Join The Club

 Join our Club this month and receive an extra 3 months membership for FREE.

-You can really make an entrance here.
-Whilst not as salubrious as its’sister venue the Wolseley; of the same ownership, it goes all out to offer a timeless service orientated approach, hence its celebrated appeal.
 The doors are thrown open for you by top hat and tail staff; and you are directed to whether you want to take a seat in the American Bar or to your table in the opulency of the main dining room; with its ornate high ceilings and marble columns typifying its 1930’s art deco origins.

+It’s advertised as value for money; which you wouldn’t expect within such a grand setting with live music to match.
 The dishes are bursting with French flavours and rustic rather than just exquisitely presented.
 You can go to town on the Alsacienne charcuterie and ‘choucroute’- which is on a par with the Wolseley, or go full out on a South of France speciality ‘cassoulet de confit de canard’ which is a typical regional dish of a roasted duck on a bed of white beans and sausage, swimming in a delicious sauce.
-Mains start at £23.00 but stretch as far out as £37.00 if you want chateaubriand to share; which realistically is the case for a lot of good restaurants.

 Front of house is exceptional here in terms of making you welcome but once at the table its a different story.
 There is a very obvious hierarchy in the hospitality team and they seem to be forever busy but not as attentive to what should be going on with the tables in terms of where you are at with your meal.
 This could be however; due to the fact that the space is quite expansive, and there were probably not enough waiting staff to cater to the 240 covers.